 With modern vehicles having 100s millions of lines of code the reuse of trusted code will become an important part of the software architecture strategy both reducing project risk, development time and enhancing overall manageability of the software environment.

 The ability to remotely update over the air can potentially avoid the need for recalls for purely software-based issues.
-These enhancements can improve an OEMs ability to comply with new cybersecurity regulations – regulations that require the ability to provide updates to protect the level of the vehicle throughout its lifecycle.
+These enhancements can improve an OEMs ability to comply with new cybersecurity regulations – regulations that require the ability to provide updates to guarantee the protection level of the vehicle throughout its lifecycle.

-The ability to change not only the keys, but also the crypto-algorithms used, offers flexible protection against cyber-attacks and future challenges such as currently undiscovered algorithmic vulnerabilities or even quantum crypto death.
+The ability to change not only the keys, but also the crypto-algorithms used, offers flexible protection against cyber-attacks and future challenges such as currently undiscovered algorithmic vulnerabilities, or even quantum crypto death.